-With dogs increasingly considered “part of the family,” divorcing pet parents face particular challenges.
-Care and custody arrangements, division of expenses, and arguments over who the dog prefers can make an already-tough situation even tougher.
+With dogs increasingly considered “part of the family,” divorcing dog owners face particular challenges.
+Care and custody arrangements, division of expenses, and arguments over who the family dog prefers can make an already tough situation even tougher.

 But splitting up the family doesn’t have to mean disaster for your dog.
 Read on to learn what divorcing couples can do to make divorce as painless as possible for the dog and themselves.

 According to the ASPCA, divorce is one of the most common reasons people rehome or relinquish their dogs.